 As we’ve discussed, Spark tuning also involves giving your executors enough memory to handle both storage and execution.
 So when you choose your executor size, you should consider the partition size, the entire dataset size, and whether you will be caching the data in memory.

 To ensure that tasks execute quickly, we need to avoid disk spills.
-Disk spills occur when we don’t give the executors enough memory, which forces Spark to “spill” some of the tasks to disk during runtime.
+Disk spills occur when we don’t give the executors enough memory.
+This forces Spark to “spill” some of the tasks to disk during runtime.

 In our experiments, we’ve found that a good choice for executor size is the smallest size that does not cause disk spills.
 We don’t want to pick too large a value because we would be using too few executors.
 Finding the right size that avoids disk spills requires some experimentation.